 Are breast implants used in mastopexy?

-Breast implants are commonly utilized during breast lifting to increase the overall size of the breast or to improve shape, especially in the upper portion of the breast.
+Breast implants are commonly utilized during breast lifting to increase the overall size of the breasts or to improve shape, especially in the upper portion of the breast.
 When breast implants are combined with breast lifting the procedure is known as an augmentation mastopexy.

-With judicious tissue removal breast volume can be decreased during the lifting process.
+With judicious tissue removal, breast volume can be decreased during the lifting process.

 Are their scars from mastopexy?